 Focus on great customer service

 Exceptional customer service is the key.
-There is no remedy for habitual complainers, but majority of the customers do appreciate great customer service and will review your business accordingly.
+There is no remedy for habitual complainers, but a majority of the customers do appreciate great customer service and will review your business accordingly

 Understand the perfect timing to solicit feedback